landmarkhw/Dapper.GraphQL/README.md

         // Build the query, using the GraphQL query and SQL table alias. query = personQueryBuilder.Build(query, context.FieldAst, alias);

-        // Create a mapper that understands how to uniquely identify the 'Person' class,
+        // Create a mapper that understands how to map the 'Person' class. var personMapper = new PersonEntityMapper();
-        // and will deduplicate people as they pass through it var personMapper = new DeduplicatingEntityMapper<Person>
-        {
-            Mapper = new PersonEntityMapper(),
-            PrimaryKey = person => person.Id,
-        };

         // Open a connection to the database using (var connection = serviceProvider.GetRequiredService<IDbConnection>())